François d'Aydie

 François d'Aydie, vicomte de Ribérac (c.
 1550 –29 April 1578) was a French noble, courtier and favourite of Henri III and the duke of Guise during the French Wars of Religion.
-The son of Guy d'Aydie and Marie de Foix-Candale, Ribérac enjoyed a highly prominent position among the nobility of south west France.
+The son of Guy d'Aydie and Marie de Foix, Ribérac enjoyed a highly prominent position among the nobility of south west France.
 During the reign of Henri III he arrived at court and was among those favoured by the king, who financially supported his mother, afforded his clients offices and elevated to him a position in his household as gentilhomme ordinaire de la chambre.

 On 28 April 1578, after having successfully harried Alençon from court, he affiliated himself with the duke of Guise in the confrontations between the favourites of court that followed.
 During the famous Duel of the Mignons he fought as a second for Entraguet, favourite to Guise against Caylus, Maugiron and Livarot for the king.
 In the combat that followed he faced off against Maugiron, and killed the favourite, but fell forward onto his opponents sword.
 Pulled from the field, he died the following day at the hôtel de Guise.

 Early life and family

 A member of a nobless seconde family, the Aydie were not a new presence in court life during François' life.
 The family had served the crown for a century before his arrival at the court.
 His great-grandfather Odet II d'Aydie had served as Chambellan to Louis XII.

-Born around 1550, François d'Aydie, was the son of Guy d'Aydie and Marie de Foix-Candale.
+Born around 1550, François d'Aydie, was the son of Guy d'Aydie and Marie de Foix.
 His father served Henri served at the siege of Metz and as a commander of infantry at the disaster of Saint-Quentin.
 He was elevated as a chevalier de l'Ordre de Saint-Michel.
 His mother meanwhile was from one of the most prominent noble families of south west France.

 After his arrival at court, he took up residence on a street popular among the favourites of Henri in March 1578 rue Saint-Thomas-du-Louvre.
 Present nearby was the future governor of lower Normandie François d'O and the king's valet Pierre du Halde.